jamesra/soundtolight/README.md

 | A1       | Out        |
 | A2       | Gain       |

-*Note: Recording accuracy may be improved by adding a 100nf capacitor between the GND and Vdd inputs, particularly if you are not using battery power.
+*Upgrade option: Recording accuracy may be improved by adding a 100nf capacitor between the GND and Vdd inputs, particularly if you are not using battery power.
 The capacitor can smooth any high frequency noise in the power supply.*

 ### Assemble the unit